chandanhpcic/docs/source/manual/how-tos/user-ldap.rst

     they are removed from (one of) the LDAP server(s), which is the same as they would be maintained locally on manual imports.

     As of version business edition :code:`21.10`, the system will automatically query the LDAP servers and remove non-existing users.
-    (not available in the community version of OPNsense)
+    (not available in the community version of Reticen8)

 Step 5 - Update LDAP user privileges